Yazantec/Fitness-Tracker/README.md

 # Fitness-Tracker
-A web-based fitness tracking app built with Streamlit to monitor workouts, calories, and progress.
+A web-based fitness tracking app built to monitor workouts, calories, and progress.